 NOTE 3: If you do not have Eye-Fi Control Center application already installed on your PC or Mac and configured for your card you will need to use something else, for example, this software by Dave Hansen.
 After responding to comments below i tried installing the Eye-Fi Control Center app to a new PC but it will not install because the first thing it does is "downloading updates" and then it terminates.
 If you try it with the network disconnected it fails with an error.
 You need to be able to configure the card to use your home wi-fi and/or phone/tablet's wi-fi hot spot.
 If you are in this situation you should also have a look at Jeff Tchang's Eye-Fi server as it seems that getting the upload key is possible.

 NOTE 4: after many months of using this method here's one tip.
 If you have configured your Eye-Fi card to be able to use both your home wireless network and your phone's hot-spot (something you'd do if you were regularly taking pics both at home and away yet wanted to minimise your use of mobile data while at home) you need to be aware that if the Eye-Fi card has recently connected to one network it wont automatically connect to the other unless you turn off your camera and turn it on again.
 Typically, you'd think that it had stopped working when in fact it's just failed to hunt for an available network.
 Another issue I've noticed is that once your MoPhotos folder gets full enough, dropsync transfers appear to stop - I solve that by regularly cleaning out my MoPhotos folder.

-NOTE 5: Check out this very useful video by one of our readers:
+NOTE 5: Check out this very useful video by one of our fellow sufferers: